barrucadu/govuk-k8s/ci/README.markdown

 - `./create.sh` - run `deploy-ci.sh` and `build-all-apps.sh` scripts
 - `./deploy-ci.sh` - deploy pipelines to Concourse
-- `./build-all-apps.sh` - trigger a build all apps
+- `./build-all-apps.sh` - trigger a build of all apps

 Pipelines